oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 - [ ] when create new SA template, the template must go through TCR to get whitelisted;
 - [ ] add new SA template into Tribe and Curation registry;
 - [ ] add permission checking with Tribe registry;
-- [ ] when SA is fulfilled, check whether it is needed to distribute block reward.
+- [ ] when SA is fulfilled, check whether it is needed to distribute network reward.
 If not, add provider of data commons to the winner candidate list.
-- [ ] In the end of block interval, trigger the distribution of block rewards.
+- [ ] In the end of block interval, trigger the distribution of network rewards.

 ----